technicalagilecoach/SudokuSolver/Notes.md

   - naked quads
   - hidden quads
 - improve statistics, error checking and debug support
+  - clean up code for printing solutions in DebugOutput -> currently not used
   - should be helpful
   - can be activated on demand (impact on solver performance)
   - tradeoff with different diagnostic levels